 A flurry of Justice Department lawsuits as Trump prepares to assume the presidency.

-In many cases, local city councils and planning boards have turned down a Muslim association’s application for a building permit, and their plans have gone awry, leaving their congregants, many of them long-time American citizens, angry and confused.
+In many cases, local city councils and planning boards have turned down a Muslim association’s application for a building permit; the group’s plans have gone awry, leaving its congregants, many of them long-time American citizens, angry and confused.

 But in the waning days of the Obama administration, Muslim mosque-builders have found a powerful new friend: the White House.
 With barely a week to go before the inauguration of a new president who has promised a tough crackdown on Muslim immigrants, the Obama Justice department has begun filing lawsuits against local governments that have denied the mosque building permits, arguing that their actions violate the 14th amendment and the Religious Land Use and Institutionalized Persons Act, which specifically protects religious worship construction from racial discrimination.

 Muslims mosque construction is hardly new.
 But with the arrival of large numbers of Muslims immigrants beginning in the 1990s, the pace has increased.
 However, following 9/11 and the more recent terrorist attack in Boston, concerns that mosques might become recruitment grounds for radical jihadis, or worse logistical centers for Al-Qaeda, and more recently ISIS, have grown.

 Conservative organizations like the Center for National Security, a number of ex-FBI and intelligence officials, and prominent Republican members of Congress have sounded the alarm, charging that Muslim mosque construction constitutes a “national security” threat.